Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

 Avaya Infinity™ will invoke this endpoint for two events

-1. `health_check` event when the connector application is healthly and ready to receive events.
+1. `health_check` event when the connector application is healthy and ready to receive events.
 2. `messages` event when the contact center sends records a message for the conversation session.
    - `sender.type` is `agent` or `bot`: The connector will forward the message to Twilio.
    - `sender.type` is `customer`: The connector will skip the message and not forward it to Twilio.